GreyCorbel/azure-automation-devops-integration/README.md

 # azure-automation-devops-integration
 This repo contains Powershell script that demonstrates integration of Azure automation account into DevOps source control and release pipeline.
 Main motivation for creation of this work were only basic capabilities of native integration of Azure Automation account with source control, namely:
-* lack of integration into DevOps pipeline; every repo update results in update of automation account
+* Lack of integration into DevOps pipeline; every repo update results in update of automation account
-* only runbooks are source-controlled, but not other assets - I particularly missed ability to control variables
+* Only runbooks are source-controlled, but not other assets - I particularly missed ability to control variables and Dsc configurations
-* only flat structure of repo (runbooks in subfolders are not managed)
+* Only flat structure of repo (runbooks in subfolders are not managed)
-* dependency on PAT tokens
+* Dependency on PAT tokens
-* inability to manage variables and provide state-specific content for variables
+* Inability to manage variables and provide state-specific content for variables
-* inability to deliver different versions of runbooks to different stages/environments
+* Inability to deliver different versions of runbooks to different stages/environments

 Sample runbook and variable included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.

 ## Capabilities
 Current implementation has the following features:
-* Source control for runbooks and variables
+* Source control for runbooks, variables and Dsc configurations
 * Variable content can be different per stage/environment (this sample demonstrates this on AppInsights instrumentation key that is different for DEV/TEST/PROD environment)
 * Runbook version can be different for each stage/environment
+* Dsc configurations can be different for each stage/environment
-* Common runbooks and variables (the same version/value for all stages/environments)
+* Common runbooks, variables and Dsc configs (the same version/value for all stages/environments)
 * Runbooks can be automatically published (global and per-runbook setting; runbook setting overrides global setting)
+* Dsc configurations can be automatically published and compiled
-* Automation account can be fully managed (runbooks and variables not in source control are removed during deployment)
+* Automation account can be fully managed (runbooks, variables and Dsc configurations not in source control are removed during deployment)

 ## Folder structure
 ```
 Definitions
+    Dsc
+        <DscDefinitionName>.json
+        <OtherDscDefinitionName>.json
+        ...
     Runbooks
         <RunbookDefinitionName>.json
         <OtherRunbookDefinitionName>.json